 However, it’s important to remember that simple as it may be, it’s still a business endeavor and requires work and planning on the part of the seller.

 When choosing Amazon return pallets, most of the time you are paying a much lower cost per item than you would get from buying from retail stores and sometimes even wholesale.
-And even though some items in the pallet turn out to be unsellable, you can still keep it for your own use!
+And even though some items in the pallet turn out to be unsellable, you can still keep them for your own use!

 The downside of this is that most of the liquidation websites only ship to the US.
-In this case, you can find other options like Craigslist or some other liquidation platforms that are not so popular as the ones will mention below.
+In this case, you can find other options like Craigslist or some other liquidation platforms that are not as popular as the ones will mention below.

 Where Can I Buy Amazon Return Pallets?

-Direct Liquidation is an online marketplace that allows resellers to purchase liquidated merchandise.
+Direct Liquidation is an online marketplace that allows resellers to purchase liquidated or overstock merchandise.
 This wholesale marketplace works with big stores like Walmart or Lowes, and the website will enable you to search by brand or store.

 Just like Direct Liquidation, Liquidation.com sells Amazon return pallets through auctions.
 Liquidation.com also does not give any information about what type of products is contained in each pallet.